+The Income Tax Act doesn’t just deal with income tax.
+Part I of the Act is the income tax proper.
+However, the Act contains other parts that impose specific taxes in particular circumstances.
+These special taxes are meant to supplement the income tax and make sure that its intent and goals are not avoided or delayed, or that unintended tax benefits are not had by some.
+Corporations generally pay a lower tax rate than individuals do on income and, the Canadian Government, has implemented a number of measures in the Income Tax Act to limit the application of the lower rate of tax to active business income earned by corporations and not to passive income.
 Part IV of the Income Tax Act is one such special tax that is meant to limit access to a corporation’s lower tax rate on income.
 This Part deals with “Tax on Taxable Dividends Received by Private Corporations”.
 The heading, by itself, gives you an idea of where the tax applies and where it doesn’t.
 We will get back to this later.
 If Part IV tax applies to your circumstances, then a tax equal to 38 1/3 % is payable on the amount of “assessable dividends” received in the year.
 This provision is complex and there are a number of definitions and carve-outs that can affect whether the Refundable Dividends Tax on Hand system applies or not.

-You may wonder why you have to pay the tax and then are eligible to get a refund for the tax paid.
-The reasoning is that the Refundable Dividend Tax On Hand is a pre-payment of tax on investment dividends.
-The purpose is to remove the deferral advantage one could have if a person earned investment income, in the form of dividends, through a private corporation.
+An additional refundable tax serves a very important purpose.
+You may actually wonder why you have to pay the tax when you are eligible to get a refund for the tax paid.
+The idea behind that is that the refundable deposit tax is a pre-payment of tax on the investment dividends.
+It is important because it removes the deferral advantage that one might have if he or she earned investment income.
+This could be in the form of dividends through a private corporation.